mohammedfirdouss/mohammedfirdouss/README.md

-Hi there 👋 im Mohammed Firdous
+Hi there 👋 im Mohammed Firdous.
+I'm a software engineer interested in cloud infrastructure and AI.
+I primarly code in Golang as well.

-Im currently working on anything that piques my interest.
+I'm currently working on anything that piques my interest.
 Feel free to look at my projects and have a great day!

 ## Recent Activity